Nutella Banana Bread! Made with White Lily flour and filled with swirls of your favorite chocolate hazelnut spread. This bread is irresistible!

 - In a separate medium sized bowl, combine your dry ingredients: flour, baking soda, baking powder, and salt.
 Going back to your stand mixer at low speed, add in the flour mixture and the heavy cream, alternating, and beginning and ending with the flour mixture.
 Beat just until combined.

 - Bake the bread for about 55 to 60 minutes or until a toothpick inserted comes out clean.
 Let cool for at least 10 to 15 minutes in pan on a wire rack.
-Lift and remove bread, slice and serve!
+Lift and remove bread, slice and serve with more Nutella if desired!

 Disclosure: This is a paid, sponsored post in partnership with White Lily Flour.
 All opinions expressed here are 100% my own.